tanjazlender/MicrobiomePrime/README.md

 - [License and third-party software](#license-and-third-party-software)

 ## Installation and requirements
 MicrobiomePrime is intended to be run in an x86-64 Linux OS (tested on Ubuntu).
+In addition to the system requirements, ensure that both **R** and **Python** are installed.

 **1. Create a conda environment**